eslint/eslint/docs/src/extend/ways-to-extend.md

 ESLint is highly pluggable and configurable.
 There are a variety of ways that you can extend ESLint's functionality.

-This page explains the ways to extend ESLint, and how these different ways all fit together.
+This page explains the ways to extend ESLint, and how these extensions all fit together.

 ## Plugins